 As we say our final goodbyes to summer and autumn brings with it cooler temps, changing leaves and a new school year, we have begun to prepare ourselves for another football season here in South Carolina.
 With the lack of any professional sports teams in our state, most of us gravitate to the college ranks in search of a favorite football team to support at a very early age.
-Although parents are often the most influential individuals during the selection process, it is not a decision to be taken lightly as one’s allegiance to a particular university will inevitably decide his/her favorite aunts or uncles, best friends, career path and the dominant colors within a wardrobe.
-Not unlike many other states, the fan base of South Carolina is distinctly divided between two schools: the Clemson University (“Tigers”) and the University of South Carolina (“Gamecocks”).
+Although parents are often the most influential individuals during the selection process, it is not a decision to be taken lightly, as one’s allegiance to a particular university will inevitably decide his/her favorite aunts or uncles, best friends, career path, and the dominant colors within a wardrobe.
+Not unlike many other states, the fan base of South Carolina is distinctly divided between two schools: Clemson University (Tigers) and the University of South Carolina (Gamecocks).
 The rivalry has been ongoing for more than one-hundred years with Clemson leading the series 65-39-4, but it has become a more competitive matchup in recent years.

 Aside from Dabo’s knowledge of football, coaching techniques and superior recruiting ability, he is so much more than just a head coach: he’s a Clemson guy; he’s “all in” (a motto he coined to express the importance of teamwork to players, coaches and fans); he’s a family man; he’s an inspirational leader; and most of all, he’s the man in charge of creating a culture of togetherness at Clemson that spans all throughout the upstate of South Carolina.
 Whether you’re a Tiger or a Gamecock or anything in between, it only requires a few minutes in the presence of Coach Swinney to understand that his goals at Clemson extend much further than those achievable on the playing field inside Death Valley.

 Dabo’s vision at Clemson is one that has been mirrored by the O’Hanlan family here at Sealevel for the last 25 years.
-Sealevel is located in the small town of Liberty, SC, just 14 miles from Clemson University, and we have continuously contributed to the betterment our community through charitable giving programs designed to assist those in need.
+Sealevel is located in the small town of Liberty, SC, just 14 miles from Clemson University, and we have continuously contributed to the betterment of our community through charitable giving programs designed to assist those in need.
 One of the most recent programs to receive local support from Sealevel and Clemson University is called, The Family Effect.
 In fact, both Dabo Swinney and the president of Sealevel, Ben O’Hanlan, now serve on the board of directors for the non-profit organization.
 Its mission statement is as follows:

 The Family Effect works to reduce addiction as a leading cause of family collapse and harm to children in South Carolina.
 Because addiction in the home is a bottleneck issue – nothing good can happen for the family or the children while addiction is present, no matter how much government or nonprofit intervention is aimed at the household.
 But when the bottleneck of addiction is removed, all kinds of good things start to happen on their own.
 Parents work more, and take better care of their kids.
 There is more money in the household, and more food in the refrigerator.
 There are more books, more toys and more smiles.